Una865/IntroductionToMachineLearning/HW-REVIEWS-data/README.md

 The feature vectors do not have to strictly have 1 or 0.
 Sometimes we can use feature vectors with numbers indicating frequency of the word in data sample.

 The main feature of Bag-of-Words model is that it does not perserve order.
-HAsh trick is used to directly map words into numbers an